-- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or educate adequate numbers of physicians on the benefits of prescribing any future products; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or educate adequate numbers of physicians on the benefits of prescribing any future products; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 If we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenue or the profitability of these product revenue to us may be lower than if we were to market and sell any products that we develop ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our product candidates or may be unable to do so on terms that are favorable to us.
-We may have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our product candidates.
+We may have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
+If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.

 We face substantial competition that may result in others discovering, developing or commercializing products before or more successfully than we do.
 The development and commercialization of new drug products is highly competitive.
 We face competition with respect to our current product candidates, and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
 Some of these competitive products and therapies are based on scientific approaches that are the same as or similar to our approach and others are based on entirely different approaches.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.

-We are developing our lead product candidate, mavorixafor, for the treatment of chronic neutropenic disorders, including WHIM syndrome.
+We are developing our lead product candidate, mavorixafor, for the treatment of chronic neutropenic disorders and WHIM syndrome.
 We are aware of other companies that are developing CXCR4 inhibitors that are in a similar stage of development as mavorixafor, including BioLineRx, Noxxon, Upsher-Smith, Polyphor and Glycomimetics.
 To our knowledge, there do not appear to be any competitors with programs in development for WHIM syndrome or chronic neutropenia disorders.
-With respect to chronic neutropenia, filgrastim injections (human granulocyte colony-stimulating factor (G-CSF)) and two biosimilars (Zarxio and Nivestym) are FDA-approved to reduce the incidence and duration of after affects of severe neutropenia (e.g., fever, infections, oropharyngeal ulcers) in symptomatic patients with congenital neutropenia, cyclic neutropenia, or idiopathic neutropenia.
+With respect to chronic neutropenia, filgrastim injections (human granulocyte colony-stimulating factor (G-CSF)) and two biosimilars (Zarxio and Nivestym) are FDA-approved to reduce the incidence and duration of after effects of severe neutropenia (e.g., fever, infections, oropharyngeal ulcers) in symptomatic patients with congenital neutropenia, cyclic neutropenia, or idiopathic neutropenia.

 In many diseases, these drugs are administered in combination to enhance efficacy.
 Some of the currently approved drug therapies are branded and subject to patent protection, and others are available on a generic basis.
 Many of these approved drugs are well-established therapies and are widely accepted by physicians, patients and third-party payors.
 Insurers and other third-party payors may also encourage the use of generic products.
 We expect that if any of our product candidates are approved, they will be priced at a significant premium over competitive generic products.
-This may make it difficult for us to achieve our business strategy of using our product candidates in combination with existing therapies or replacing existing therapies with our product candidates.
+This may make it difficult for us to achieve our business strategy of using our product candidates in combination with existing therapies or replacing existing therapies with our product candidates